GilLevi/gillevi.github.io/_posts/2022-11-14-DL_CV_papers_december_22.md

 CAN - A simple, efficient and scalable contrastive masked autoencoder for learning visual representations
 ======
-[Arxiv](https://arxiv.org/abs/2210.16870), Keywords: semi-supervised learning, contrastive learning
+[Arxiv](https://arxiv.org/abs/2210.16870), Keywords: semi-supervised learning, contrastive learning, Venue: under review in ICLR

 In my opinion, a very neat paper that combines several ideas from self supervised learning (SSL), namely contrastive loss (most notably, SimCLR [1]) reconstruction of masked patches (most notably "Masked Auto-encoders Are Scalable Vision Learners" [2]) and denoising autoencoder.
 Their pipeline is summarized in the figure below and works as follows: given an input image, generate 2 different views by applying augmentations, mask 50% of the patches, add Gaussian noise to the unmasked patches and feed the resulting noisy masked image to a ViT encoder.
 Now, we take the encoding of the unmasked patches, perform mean pooling, pass to a light MLP and apply contrastive loss (hence, the "contrastive" in the title).
 The encoded "patch image" is then passed to a ViT decoder to perform reconstruction of the masked patches and denoising of the unmasked noisy patches, which gives us the both reconstruction loss and the denoising loss.